Magnetic Contactor- Principle, Types, Advantages

 Advantages of Magnetic Contactor

-The contactors have advantages in terms of the following aspects.
+The contractors have advantages in terms of the following aspects.

 • The possibility of completely controlling a machine from various control points or stations.